wilixx/wilixx.github.io/_pages/about.md

   - /about.html
 ---

-I am a postgraduate research student in Xidian University, supervised by Prof. X.D.
+I was a postgraduate research student in Xidian University, supervised by Prof. X.D.
 Zhang.
 Before that, I received the B.Eng. degree from the School of Telecommunication Engineering in Xidian University in July 2017.
 Previously, I conducted internship programs in SAP Research Center, Intel Mobile Communications and Huawei Technologies Co.，Ltd. for 6, 6, 3 months respectively.

 My research lies at the intersection of image synthesis and artificial intelligence.
 I am dedicated to designing data-efficient learning methods for biomedical image synthesis.
 I also have expertise in deep learning for 5G Wireless Cryptography.
 Recently, I am working on new adversarial learning algorithms while exploring human color vision.